See below, a few ways to find a journal that is suitable:

 The higher the impact factor of a journal, the greater impact the journal (and articles in it) may be inferred to have in a research community.
 A high impact factor may imply significance and importance to a researcher or research area, or be an indication of the quality of a journal title.
 It is just one method by which research may be evaluated on a local and international scale.

 Use unique author identifiers to increase research visibility and help you differentiate yourself from other authors with the same or similar names.
-Take a look at the Library's information on DOIs and Orcid to make sure your research can always be located.
+Take a look at the Library's information on ORCiD to make sure your research can always be located.

 MyRI: An Open Access toolkit to support bibliometrics training and awareness a collaborative project of four Irish academic libraries producing a set of materials to support bibliometrics training.

 This tutorial introduces journal ranking, bibliometrics to support your career, research strategy and includes videos, quizzes and other interactive elements.